IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project3.rst

 Project 3: Multi-Storey Single-Family Home
 ==========================================

-In this project, we'll design a multi-storey single-family home using BlenderBIM.
+In this project, we'll design a multi-storey single-family home using Bonsai.
 This tutorial will introduce more advanced concepts such as templating, complex roofs, and sophisticated MEP systems.
 We'll also touch on basic site landscaping.